evanshedges2/ArXiV_Summary/README.md

 # ArXiV_Summary
-Collaboration with Jesse Parrish and Vlad Kovalchuk at the University of Denver.
+Collaboration with Jesse Parrish, Vlad Kovalchuk, and Xiao Zhuang at the University of Denver.
 Weekly newsletter providing bullet point summaries of a selection of recently posted papers on arXiv.

 Project Outline